Embird Embroidery Software

 In Embroidery Digitizing

-Simple scaling, on the other hand, is a quick way to resize designs or individual components without changing the stitch density or distorting relationships between parts.
-It's useful when you want everything to grow or shrink evenly.
+Simple scaling is a more direct way to resize designs or individual components without altering the relationship between parts.
+It is useful when the goal is to grow or shrink objects evenly.

 Back to Embird Tutorial Contents